Musings of an Engineer

 An iPod, a phone, and an Internet communicator

 The following year, HTC entered the space with the HTC Dream and Apple released the iPhone 3G.
-These devices, which introduced the mainstream to mobile internet, opened up a whole new set of way to entertain ourselves, communicate with each other and interact with the world.
+These devices, which introduced the mainstream to mobile internet, opened up a whole new set of ways to entertain ourselves, communicate with each other, and interact with the world.

-Services that already existed in the more traditional web, like Facebook, Pandora, Google and Youtube, quickly made themselves available on these devices.
-Some at first via web browser interfaces, but quickly pivoting to native apps.
-(It’s wild to think the original iPhone didn’t launch with an app store).
+Services that already existed in the more traditional web, like Facebook, Pandora, Google, and YouTube, quickly made themselves available on these devices.
+Some were initially available via web interfaces, but they quickly pivoted to native apps.
+It’s wild to consider that the original iPhone didn’t launch with an app store.

 There’s a whole new creator economy that has sprung up, albeit more recently, around short-form ephemeral content.
-All of this enabled by the internet connected computer in our hands.
+All of it was enabled by the internet-connected computer in our hands.

 Right off the bat, I want to state that I don’t support companies destroying the world we live in just for the sake of profits.
 Generative AI has a lot of stigma around it, for a lot of different reasons.
-I believe that responsible development and use of technology can be done, if it is mandated.
+I believe that responsible development and use of technology can be done.
+In some aspects, it may require government mandates.
 The training data can be ethically sourced and we don’t have to cause irreparable harm to the environment.
-This might involve having the federal government actually do something, instead of just allowing the tech oligarchs to do whatever they want.
+This will require the federal government actually do something, instead of just allowing the tech oligarchs to do whatever they want.

-There were indications in 2023 that the GPT3.5 and GPT4 models were providing some interesting uses.
-Generation of small text snippets was novel and provided some use.
+There were indications in 2023 that GPT-3.5 and GPT-4 had some interesting use cases.
+Generating small text snippets was novel and occasionally useful.
 They could do some simple proofreading or rewriting.
-If you asked these models to produce a recipe for cupcakes, often times it could look plausible, but might have significantly wrong ratios of ingredients.
-They were unreliable for asking certain questions and not useful for current happenings, as they lacked current information in the training data set.
-At this point, asking to models to produce code would sometimes result in something useful, but sometimes not.
-They were fun to play with, but not all that interesting.
-At best, maybe better autocomplete than Intellisense was doing at the time.
+If you asked these models to produce a recipe for cupcakes, it could look plausible while still having significantly wrong ingredient ratios.
+They were unreliable for certain questions and not useful for current events, as they lacked up-to-date information in the training data set.
+At that point, asking models to produce code would sometimes result in something useful, but not always.
+At best, it felt like better autocomplete than IntelliSense was offering at the time.

 During this time, image classifiers were starting to get better and better, along with diffusion models.
 Models were being trained on how to use tools.
 Multimodal models were in development, which would allow for more capability than the current LLMs had.
 Along with the concept of Agentic AI, all of this was about to change the way people interact with these tools in a big way.

-I remember having the conversation with a friend, and saying I was really excited at the prospect of agents being able to perform tasks for me.
-Things like, placing a grocery order for pickup or waiting in a virtual line and buy concert tickets.
-Strangely, I really hadn’t thought a whole lot about it in the context of developing software.
-It totally makes sense though, agents building out functionality in code, writing tests, validating it.
-Now, they can literally take idea to completed project, with some guidance.
-There’s certainly still some shortcomings, and developers should still ultimately be held responsible for the code they develop, but the models are getting damn close to being an expert in software engineering.
+I remember having a conversation with a friend and saying I was really excited about the prospect of agents being able to perform tasks for me.
+Things like placing a grocery order for pickup or waiting in a virtual line to buy concert tickets.
+Strangely, I really hadn’t thought much about it in the context of developing software.
+It totally makes sense, though: agents can build code, write tests, and validate it.
+Now they can literally take an idea to a completed project with some guidance.
+There are certainly still shortcomings, and developers should still ultimately be held responsible for the code they produce, but the models are getting damn close to being experts in software engineering.

-Gen AI has fully penetrated the SWE domain, and I think over the course of the next year or so we’ll see other domains that will quickly adopt the technology in the same way.
-This is outside the very “obvious” uses of “Customer Service Agents” and “Administrative Work”.
-The jobs of Marketers and Voice Actors are, to some degree, in jeopardy.
-There’s certainly uses for these tools to enable people to work, create and build in ways like never before, but also the possibility that the humans are cut out of the loop all together.
+Gen AI has fully penetrated the SWE domain, and I think over the course of the next year or so we’ll see other domains quickly adopt the technology in the same way.
+This is outside the very “obvious” uses of “Customer Service Agents” and “Administrative Work.”
+The jobs of marketers and voice actors are, to some degree, in jeopardy.
+There are certainly uses for these tools that enable people to work, create, and build in ways like never before, but there’s also the possibility that humans are cut out of the loop altogether.

 We’re now past the point where LLMs are unreliable most of the time.
-I would venture to guess, more people are turning to AI models for even things as simple as a web search.
-The tools often are faster feeling than a traditional websearch.
-Who wants to comb through a bunch of web pages, searching through tons of text, when an agent can just do it for you.
-I think it is still worth checking the sources that the tools are using to forumlate their results, especially if the answer you are seeking will change your actions significantly.
-Sometimes they still do get it wrong.
+I would venture to guess more people are turning to AI models for even things as simple as web search.
+The tools often feel faster than a traditional web search.
+Who wants to comb through a bunch of web pages (many of which are now generated), searching through tons of text, when an agent can just do it for you?
+I think it’s still worth checking the sources the tools are using to formulate their results, especially if your seeking important answers.
+Sometimes they still get it wrong.

 However, today is the worst these technologies will ever be… so they only stand to get better.